Menu Close

 Understanding Substance Abuse and Addiction

-Addiction is not a single event but a gradual, incremental process.
-All addictive substances make slow changes to a person’s brain that hijack the brain’s reward system, leading to compulsive consumption of that substance despite increasingly severe negative consequences.
+Addiction is a chronic condition in which a person becomes physically and psychologically dependent on a substance.
+All addictive substances make changes to a person’s brain that hijack the brain’s reward system.
+These lasting changes lead to compulsive consumption of that addictive substance.
+An addicted person will keep using despite increasingly severe negative consequences.

 The Dopamine-Reward Effect on Addiction

-When any addictive substance enters a person’s nervous system, an enormous amount of the neurochemical dopamine floods the brain.
-Dopamine is a hormone-like chemical that allows brain cells to communicate with each other and generates feelings of pleasure, happiness, contentment, and satisfaction.
-Dopamine also controls the ability to learn.
-The surge from this dopamine release triggers intense euphoria that individuals strive to recapture through further drug use.
+When any addictive substance enters a person’s nervous system, the chemical dopamine floods the brain.
+Dopamine controls all feelings of pleasure, happiness, and contentment.
+When substances are abused, the surge of dopamine triggers euphoria that people try to recapture through more drug use.

 Role of Co-Occurring Disorders